top of page

 OF OBSTRUCTIVE SLEEP APNEA?

-The major risk factor for sleep apnea is excess body weight.
+One of the major risk factors for sleep apnea is excess body weight.
 You are much more likely to have sleep apnea if you are overweight or obese.
-However, sleep apnea can occur in slim people too.
-Common risk factors for sleep apnea include:
+However, there are cases in which sleep apnea is also found in slim people.

 • Excess weight: Your risk for sleep apnea is higher if you are overweight (with a body mass index of 25 or more) or obese (with a body mass index of 30 or higher).